What happens when we die? It is a profound question that has been debated for thousands of years.

 In Oregon, home funerals and home viewings before burial or cremation services are both legal and safe.
 The number of people embracing Do-It-Yourself funerals is growing.
 Home funerals can save money and also create bonding opportunities for people and their loved ones.

 When a friend is grieving, it’s hard to know the right things to say or do.
 Sometimes you may not want to talk about it at all with them to avoid saying the wrong thing.
 Even small acts in empathy, comfort and support go a long way in helping someone who is grieving.

 Celebrations of life can incorporate religious or cultural customs or family traditions.
 Celebrations may involve music and performance, readings and the sharing of memories.
 They can take place anywhere – a special restaurant, a park or place or worship.

 Having a conversation when your parents are still in good health and in control of their decisions can be an empowering and therapeutic experience.
-When we talk to our parents about after-life plans, we can honor their wishes after they pass.

-If you know your loved one may pass soon, it helps to be prepared and have a plan of action to take when the time comes.
+It helps to be prepared and have a plan of action to take when the time comes.
 Here are some important things to do when a loved one dies.